Cercophonius squama

 Cercophonius squama, commonly known as the forest scorpion or wood scorpion, is a scorpion native to south-eastern Australia.
 It is typically around 25–40 mm long.
 Its colour consists of different shades of brown.

 Description

 The body is creamy yellow to orange-brown with dark brown variegations.
 The legs are yellow with some dark brown pigment.

 Distribution and habitat

-C. squama is found in South Australia, Victoria, New South Wales, the ACT and Tasmania.
+Cercophonius squama is found in South Australia, Victoria, New South Wales, the ACT and Tasmania.
 It is the only scorpion found in Tasmania.

 Behaviour

 They have been proven to be slightly defensive, nocturnal—like most scorpions—and sedentary, meaning that it is highly unlikely for them to migrate when there are extreme environmental changes.
 Accustomed to a wetter climate, these scorpions can dig shallower or deeper burrows, depending on the situation, to avoid environmental extremes for several months.

 Breeding

 Insemination occurs before winter and birth typically occurs during summer.
 Females give birth to 20-30 live young over a period of several hours.
 The young are white and soft-bodied at birth.
 Females have been observed selectively eating some of the young but the trigger is not known.
 It takes approximately two weeks for the exoskeleton to completely form for newborns.